NeoSpark314/seurat-godot-plugin/README.md

 # Seurat Godot Plugin
 A Godot editor plugin to capture data for the Google Seurat scene simplification technology.

-**Version 0.7.0**: this version needs Godot 3.2 to function
+The version in this repo needs Godot 3.2 to function at the time of writing.

-It allows to take a complex scene with millions of triangles from Godot and convert it to a limited view volume scene that can be rendered smoothly for example on an Oculus Quest.
+The plugin allows to take a complex scene with millions of triangles from Godot and convert it to a limited view volume scene that can be rendered smoothly for example on an Oculus Quest.

 As an example the Amazon Lumberyard Bistro scene (https://developer.nvidia.com/orca/amazon-lumberyard-bistro) where the exterior consists of 2,965,809 triangles